Creator Graham Roland’s Dark Winds brings a fresh perspective to a Native American-themed mystery.

 He received notes from Redford, Martin, AMC, and other executive producers.
 Showrunner Vince Calandra received notes only from the network and Roland, who ducked into the Zoom room whenever he could.

-“I was literally on the edge of my seat some days just listening to them tell their stories,” Calandra says about the season one writers.
+“I was literally on the edge of my seat some days just listening to them tell their stories,” Calandra says about the season 1 writers.
 “I forgot this was a writers’ room.
 I felt like I’m just sitting at a coffee shop listening to someone tell someone else a story that is just riveting.
 All of that was put into the [show].”

-Staffing the room for season two, new showrunner John Wirth hired five Native writers: Dezbaà, Jason Gavin, Steven Judd, Billy Luther, and Rhiana Yazzie.
+Staffing the room for season 2, new showrunner John Wirth hired five Native writers: Dezbaà, Jason Gavin, Steven Judd, Billy Luther, and Rhiana Yazzie.
 He was as impressed as Roland: “I probably could have staffed five or six writers’ rooms based on the number of writers that I met and read, and whose talent I thought was really on a par with anybody.”
 (Non-Native Max Hurwitz joined as co-executive producer.)

 “I can tell a compelling mystery,” says Wirth.
 “I know when the emotional beats should hit.
 I can look at the scene and say, ‘What does that character want?
 What's preventing that character from getting it?
 What happens if that character doesn’t get it?’
 But I can’t live in the shoes of Native people in this country, and I’m not in their hearts or in their heads.
 I’m really proud of what we did in terms of telling this story in an authentic way.”